Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Conclusion

 \section{Conclusion}

-We have studied the quantum Heisenberg model on the geometry of the Mn giant wheels using a set of DFT-computed exchange parameters~\cite{Chen2022} combined with large-scale SU(2)-symmetric DMRG calculations.
-The presence of a unit cell allows us to scale the system size from finite rings with $N_{\text{cells}}=2-6$, as well as compare with the infinite chain as a guiding case.
-The result is a clear minimum at a total spin $S_{\text{tot}}/N_{\text{cells}}\approx 1$, which quantitatively reproduces the experimental values ($S_{\text{tot}}=6$ for \{Mn$_{84}$\}, $N_{\text{cells}}=6$) without any additional free parameters.
+We have studied the quantum Heisenberg model on the geometry of the Mn giant wheels using a set of DFT-computed exchange parameters~\cite{Chen2022} combined with large-scale SU(2)-symmetric DMRG calculations where the effective bond dimension reaches values of $\chi_\text{eff}\sim50000$.
+The presence of a unit cell allows us to scale the system size from finite rings with $N_{\text{cells}}=2-6$ and also to compare with the infinite chain as a guiding case.
+The ground state clearly features a total spin $S_{\text{tot}}/N_{\text{cells}}\approx 1$, which quantitatively reproduces the experimental values ($S_{\text{tot}}=6$ for \{Mn$_{84}$\}, $N_{\text{cells}}=6$) without any additional free parameters.
 This shows that theory has caught up with experimental progress in manufacturing high-nucleation SMMs and is able to successfully describe large finite magnetic systems with $L\sim100$ spin sites.

-By reducing the spin quantum number to $S=1$, we find that the energy minimum robustly remains at $S_{\text{tot}}=0$.
-Thus we argue that systems with $S\gtrsim2$ become susceptible to the presence of small ferromagnetic exchange interactions and react to them by a partial ground-state polarization.
-This explains the multitude of low-spin SMMs that are based on Mn ions, and marks a crossover point from quantum to classical spins.
+By reducing the spin quantum number to $S=1$, we find that the ground state robustly remains at $S_{\text{tot}}=0$.
+We hence argue that systems with $S\gtrsim2$ become susceptible to the presence of small ferromagnetic exchange interactions and react by a partial ground-state polarization.
+This explains the multitude of low-spin SMMs that are based on Mn ions and marks a crossover point from quantum to classical spins; the low-spin state emerges from a delicate interplay of three key factors, all of which are essential: i) the presence of a small ferromagnetic coupling, ii) frustration, and iii) a spin $S>1$.

-Finally, we find magnetization plateaus at 10/14, 11/14, 12/14 and 13/14 of the saturation which are a consequence of the inhomogeous interactions in the system.
-They can be explained by independent 3-site clusters whose weak inter-cluster couplings are broken by the external field.
+Finally, we find magnetization plateaus at 10/14, 11/14, 12/14 and 13/14 of the saturation; they are a consequence of the inhomogeous interactions in the system and can be explained by independent 3-site clusters whose weak inter-cluster couplings are broken by the external field.